History of Romania: World War I

-The battles of Mărăști, Mărășești, and Oituz were the most important battle ever fought by the Romanian Army, as it managed to completely stop August von Mackensen's intended invasion of Moldavia.
-As a result of these operations, the remaining Romanian territories remained unoccupied.
-Nearly 1,000,000 Central Powers troops were tied down, and The Times was prompted to describe the Romanian front as "The only point of light in the East".

 In 1939, General August von Mackensen would describe the Central Powers offensive from 1917 as following:

 After fighting with the Rumanians in 1916, I thought the Rumanian army had disappeared, that it did not exist in 1917 when I had to make a new effort to conquer the rest of Rumania.
-But when the battles started in Mărăşeşti, Mărăşti, Oituz, I was told that in front of me was the Rumanian army that I was convinced had disappeared.
+But when the battles started in Mărășești, Mărăști, Oituz, I was told that in front of me was the Rumanian army that I was convinced had disappeared.
 But the Rumanian army has risen from its ashes like the Phoenix bird.
 The attacks on the bayonet scared everyone, and they were running, the Germans, who didn't usually run, this time they were running.

-Under the terms of the Treaty of Bucharest, Romania would lose all of Dobruja to Bulgaria, all the Carpathian passes to Austria-Hungary and would lease all of its oil reserves to Germany for 99 years.
+Under the terms of the Treaty of Bucharest, Romania would lose all of Dobruja to Bulgaria and a joint central power occupation, all the Carpathian mountain passes to Austria-Hungary, and would lease all of its oil reserves to Germany for 99 years.
 However, the Central Powers recognized Romania's union with Bessarabia who had recently declared independence from the Russian Empire following the October Revolution and voted for union with Romania in April 1918.
 The parliament signed the treaty, however King Ferdinand refused to sign it, hoping for an Allied victory on the western front.
-On October 1918, Romania renounced the Treaty of Bucharest and on 10 November 1918, one day before the German armistice, Romania reentered the war after the successful Allied advances on the Macedonian front and advanced in Transylvania.
+In October 1918, Romania renounced the treaty and on 10 November 1918, one day before the German armistice, Romania reentered the war after the successful Allied advances on the Macedonian front and advanced in Transylvania.
 The next day, the Treaty of Bucharest was nullified by the terms of the Armistice of Compiègne.
 Total Romanian deaths from 1914 to 1918, military and civilian, within contemporary borders, were estimated at 748,000.